Prof Emily Michelson

 Biography

 I am a cultural historian of religion, with a special interest in Italy 1400-1700, religious diversity and encounter, mobility and walking.
+Before coming to St Andrews in 2009, I taught for three years at the University of Utah, a beautiful place.
 I earned my undergraduate degree in History and Literature from Harvard University, and my PhD in History and Renaissance Studies from Yale in 2006.
-I taught for three years at the University of Utah before moving to St Andrews in 2009.

 Teaching